QinbinLi/qinbinli.github.io/_pages/about.md

 I obtained my bachelor's degree from ACM Class, Huazhong University of Science and Technology in 2018, advised by Prof. Hai Jin and Prof. Song Wu.
 I received Google PhD Fellowship 2021.

-My current research interests lie in big data, federated learning, privacy, and systems.
+My current research interests lie in trustworthy machine learning, federated learning, privacy, and systems.

 # Recent News
 * Feb 2024: Invited to serve as a reviewer for SIGKDD 2024.